circuitdao/python-okx-async/README.md

 OKX_API_PASSPHRASE=<passphrase>
 OKX_API_SECRET=<secret>
 ```
 API credentials are stored in a ```.env``` file for security reasons.
-It is not advisable to include API credentials directly in source code or to provide them as command line arguments.
+It is not advisable to include API credentials directly in source code or to supply them as command line arguments.

 ### Run examples
-Import and instantiate the API wrapper class ```AsyncTradeAPI```, which is used for order placement, as follows
+Import and instantiate the API wrapper class ```AsyncTradeAPI```, which is used for order placement, as shown below.
+You may first need to run ```pip install python-dotenv``` to install the ```dotenv``` package on your system.
 ```
 import os
 from dotenv import load_dotenv